Most Americans survive a first heart attack, but are at increased risk for another

 such as a statin.
 It's important to take this medicine as prescribed.
 Your provider

-may prescribe other medicines such as ezetimibe or PCSK9 inhibitors if you are at
+may prescribe other medicines such as ezetimibe or PCSK9 inhibitors if you're at a

-a higher risk and your cholesterol has been hard to control.
-Talk with your healthcare
+higher risk and your cholesterol has been hard to control.
+Talk with your provider

 Exercise regularly.
 Exercise is important because it strengthens your heart muscle.
 It also boosts your

 energy level and helps with weight management, cholesterol, and blood pressure.
-The
+Experts

-exercise at least 3 to 5 times each week.
-If you've had a heart attack, you must get
+exercise at least 30 minutes a day, most days of the week.
+If you've had a heart attack,

-your healthcare provider's OK before starting an exercise program.
-If you have any
+you must get your healthcare provider's OK before starting an exercise program.

 Stay at a healthy weight.
 Being overweight greatly increases your risk for a second heart attack.
 If you need